The modified diagonal cycles of Hypergeometric curves: Some properties of hypergeometric curves

 \subsection{Determination of the hyperelliptic cases}

-In this subsection we will determine when a hypergeometric curve or quotient is hyperelliptic.
+In this subsection we will determine when a hypergeometric curve is hyperelliptic.
 This is important to put Theorems \ref{main:1} and Theorem \ref{main:2} in a better context, since the behaviour of the modified diagonal cycle for hyperelliptic curves is well understood.
+We also determine when a quotient $C_{N, \lm}^{a, b}$ of a hypergeometric curve is hyperelliptic.
+This latter result will not be used in the proofs of Theorems \ref{main:1} and \ref{main:2}, however, it may be helpful for future study of modified diagonal cycles of these quotients.
+The result is also relevant to Proposition \ref{torsion} in \S \ref{subsection: further remarks}.

 \begin{prop} Let $N \ge 3$ be a positive integer.
 For any $\lm \in S$, the curve $X_{N, \lm}$ is non-hyperelliptic. \end{prop}